 - 7 tablespoons unsalted butter softened, cut into 1-inch cubes

 - 3/4 cup plus 2 tablespoons firmly packed dark brown sugar 175 grams

 - 1/2 teaspoons pure vanilla extract

 - 1/3 cup chopped malt balls

 - 1/3 cup semisweet chocolate chips

-- 1/3 cup toasted walnuts chopped
+- 1/3 cup walnuts or pecans toasted and chopped

 - Combine the flour, baking powder, salt and malted milk powder; stir well and set aside.